• Search Search Please fill out this field.

 The headline on the image says, "Cover letter format" A woman sits at a table writing on a piece of paper.
 There's a simple cover letter represented by lines.
 On one side of the cover letter, there are labels for the sections of the cover letter.
 The labels are: 1.
 Date and contact information 2.
 Salutation/greeting 3.
 First, introduce yourself 4.

-4. How to Address a Cover Letter (and Who to Address)
+5. How to Address Your Cover Letter in 2023

 For example, 'Dear Austen Myers' is acceptable and considered a professional way to address a cover letter.
 If you know their gender and wish to use a title in the address, use either 'Ms.' or 'Mr.' to avoid inaccurately describing the recipient's marital status.
 For example, you'd write 'Dear Ms. Myers' rather than 'Dear ...